Continuous-variable QKD over 50km commercial fiber: Results

 After measurement, Alice and Bob will perform postprocessing to distill the final key.
 The postprocessing of a CV-QKD system contains four parts: basis sifting, parameter estimation, information reconciliation and privacy amplification.
 To support the high repetition frequency of a CV-QKD system, all parts of the postprocessing need to be executed at high speed.
 The computational complexity of basis sifting and parameter estimation is low.
 We can obtain high speed execution on a CPU, where the average speed of basis sifting and parameter estimation can be achieved up to $17.36$~Mbits/s and $16.49$~Mbits/s, respectively.

 In the information reconciliation part, we combine multidimensional reconciliation and multi-edge type LDPC codes to achieve high efficiency at low SNRs~\cite{Leverrier_PhysRevA_2008,Richardson_MutiLDPC_2002}.
 However, the speed of the error correction is limited on a CPU because of the long block code length and many iterations of the belief propagation decoding algorithm.
-We implement multiple code words decoding simultaneously based on our GPU and obtain speeds up to $30.39$~Mbits/s on an NVIDIA TITAN Xp GPU~\cite{Xiangyu_Fio_2017}.
+We implement multiple code words decoding simultaneously based on our GPU and obtain speeds up to $30.39$~Mbits/s on an NVIDIA TITAN Xp GPU~\cite{Xiangyu_SR_2017}.
 Privacy amplification is implemented by a hash function (Toeplitz matrices in our scheme)~\cite{Krawczyk_Toeplitz_1994,Fung_PhysRevA_2010}.
-We obtain high speeds on a GPU with an input length of $10^9$, where speeds up to $568.90$~Mbits/s can be achieved.
+The average speed of privacy amplification can be achieved to 1.35Gbps at any input length on the GPU ~\cite{Xiangyu_PJ_2018}.

 Taking finite-size effects into account, the secret key rate, bounded by collective attacks, is given by~\cite{Leverrier_PhysRevA_2010}